rosstuck/Isa/README.md

 # How do I use it?
 Toss vendor/Isa in your vendor folder and have your table classes extend from Isa_TableAbstract.
-Isa expects a PSP-0 style autoloader (PEAR-style, Zend, etc).
+Isa expects a PSR-0 style autoloader (PEAR, Zend, etc).

 ## Define a scope
 Scopes are just defined as methods within your table class.
 There are two rules: